davidtrestini/PNpedia/Core post-Newtonian quantities/Waveform/Circular orbits/Spinning/Nonprecessing/Without tidal effects/README.md

     * in the cubic-in-spin sector
         * at 4PN in
             * (6.20)-(6.21) of [arXiv:1411.4118v2](https://arxiv.org/abs/1411.4118v2)
+However, at 4PN, the quartic-in-spin term is unknown, so only the 3.5PN result is presented.

 The chirp (ignoring horizon fluxes) was obtained:
 * when *including* the contribution of horizon fluxes